allegheny-computer-science-101-f2020/lab04/README.md

         ┗━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┛
 ```

-## Using Travis CI
+## Using GitHub Actions CI

-This assignment uses [Travis CI](https://travis-ci.com/) to automatically run [GatorGrader](https://github.com/GatorEducator/gatorgrader) and additional checking programs every time you commit to your GitHub repository.
-The checking will start as soon as you have accepted the assignment -- thus creating your own private repository -- and the course instructor and/or GitHub enables Travis for it.
-If you are using Travis for the first time, you will need to authorize Travis CI to access the private repositories that you created on GitHub.
-If you do not see either a yellow ● or a green ✔ or a red ✗ in your listing of commits, then please ask the instructor to see whether or not Travis CI was correctly enabled.
+This assignment uses [GitHub Actions CI](https://github.com/features/actions) to automatically run [GatorGrader](https://github.com/GatorEducator/gatorgrader) and additional checking programs every time you commit to your GitHub repository.
+The checking will start as soon as you have accepted the assignment -- thus creating your own private repository.
+If you do not see either a yellow ● or a green ✔ or a red ✗ in your listing of commits, then please contact the instructor.

 ## Reporting Problems